Tountoun/reactive-api/README.md

 This project is a reactive rest api about transactions operations.
 It has the minimum exchanges with a Rest API implemented.

+## Features
+- Make a transaction
+- Get all transactions
+- Get a transaction by its id
+- Get a transaction by its reference
+- Filter transactions by status
+- Filter transactions by mode
+- Delete transaction by reference

 ## Usage

 1. Clone the project